Portugal’s democracy founder Mario Soares dies aged 92

 Reassuringly portly, Mario Soares was both a charmer and a humanist known for being spontaneous and warm.

-A self-defined agnostic, Soares said he believed in “humanity and its improvement”, and described himself as being driven by “a great desire to live and by immense curiosity”.
+A self-defined agnostic, he Soares said he believed in “humanity and its improvement”, and described himself as being driven by “a great desire to live and by immense curiosity.”

-“I am a poor man who has been fortunate to have taken stands and to have been right,” he told the “i” newspaper in February 2015.
+“I am a poor man who has been fortunate to have taken stands and to have been right,” he told the “i” daily in February 2015, rejecting the idea he was an “immortal” figure.

-Several politicians, including Costa and President Marcelo Rebelo de Sousa, had visited Soares in hospital in recent weeks and news of his death brought emotional tributes from all political sides.
+Several politicians, including Costa and President Marcelo Rebelo de Sousa had visited Soares in hospital in recent weeks and news his death brought emotional tributes from all political sides.

-“He was a fighter for freedom,” said conservative leader Rebelo de Sousa, adding that Portugal must fight for “the immortality of his legacy”.
+“He was a fighter for freedom” and Portugal must henceforth fight for “the immortality of his heritage,” said conservative leader Rebelo de Sousa.

 “It is a sad day for all Portuguese,” added the head of the centre-right opposition Pedro Passos Coelho.

-There was also sorrow on the streets of Lisbon on Saturday.
+And that sorrow could be seen on the streets of Lisbon Saturday.

 “His death saddens me.
 Even in his old age, he was someone who said what he thought,” said Paula Cabecadas, a 60-year-old bookseller.